What to visit Merida

 Before starting the list of what to visit in Mérida, I leave here the map version of the main points of interest in Mérida.

-SEE ALSO Segovia - What to Visit: 1 day itinerary (map included)
+SEE ALSO What to do in Modena for a day (map included)

 » San Lazaro Aqueduct and Milagros Aqueduct